dusmcd/stock_stats/README.md

 ## File Format

-The required format follows the format used in [!Yahoo Finance](https://finance.yahoo.com/quote/MSFT/history) The following columns (date type) are required:
+The required format follows the format used in [Yahoo Finance](https://finance.yahoo.com/quote/MSFT/history) The following columns (date type) are required:
 - Date (date)
 - Open (number)